udingpudding/udingpudding/README.md

 # Hi Folks 👋

 ## 🎓 About Me
 I’m **Uday Sapra**, a Senior at **New York University**, pursuing a dual major in **Finance** from the Stern School of Business and **Data Science** from the Center for Data Science.
-My professional niche lies in being a business-oriented data scientist — merging my business acumen with advanced data modeling and quantitative skills.
+My professional niche surfaces in being a business-oriented data scientist — yielded by my ability to harmonize my academic background in both data and business.

 ## 💡 What I Do
-I thrive at the intersection of **business** and **technology**, using **data science** as a strategic tool for decision-making.
-My journey in data science is driven by a strong desire to tackle complex problems structurally and transform technical solutions into **tangible business value**.
+I thrive at the intersection of **business** and **technology**.
+Data and ML serve as the lenses through which I structure business problems, brainstorm, and build tangible solutions.
+My experience at a business school yields me the ability to effectively communicate my quantitative research, insights, and development to overaching business leaders - ironing out the communication gap between data-scientists and decision-makers.
+Effectively, I have been able to foster a trail of tangible business impact through my work.

 ## 🌟 Notable Experiences